leandromoreira/lua-resty-dynacode/README.md

   * ...
 * Chaos testing
 * Change any variables
-* Change response body
+* Modify response body
 * Add response header (CORs, SCP, HSTS, X-Frame-Options, ...)
 * Really anything you can do with lua/openresty

-# Example
+# Example (Quick Start)

 You can find a complete example in the [`usage`](/usage) folder.
-The following steps will guide the basic usage:
+The following steps will guide you through the basic usage:

 Install the library `luarocks install resty-dynacode`